1871fotc/1871fotc.github.io/docs/stories/colonial-conflicts.md

 Portion 10 contains numerous Commonwealth War Graves and received military burials between 1917 and 1942 until they were re-directed to [Lutwyche Cemetery](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/lutwyche-cemetery).
 Flowers were cultivated and sold at the Cemetery from Portion 10 until the 1930s.
 In 1934 the area set apart for soldiers’ graves within Portion 10 was extended to incorporate the flower gardens and the wooden pavilion was demolished.
 As the military graves were interspersed amongst civilian burials, this portion lacks the familiar formality of a [Commonwealth War Cemetery](https://www.cwgc.org).

+Use the [Toowong Cementry map](../index.md#toowong-cemetery-map) to help you visit the graves in this story.

 ## Soldiers’ Memorial

 The Cross of Sacrifice and Stone of Remembrance were unveiled on Anzac Day, 1924, by the Governor‑General, Lord Forster.
 The Stone of Remembrance is a solid block of Helidon sandstone weighing ten tons.
 The unveiling ceremony was attended by several thousand people, including relatives of soldiers killed overseas and many dignitaries.